Types of Bed Sheets

 What type of sheets do hotels use?

-While it varies from hotel to hotel, many of them gravitate toward using 300-thread count Egyptian cotton or cotton blend sheets.
+While it varies from hotel to hotel, many of them gravitate toward using 300-thread count Egyptian cotton or cotton blend sheets with their hotel mattress.
 These are common choices because cotton sheets are easy to clean and low maintenance, while still providing the crisp, breathable comfort guests enjoy.

 How often should I wash my sheets?